Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Your Military and Family Support Center provides relocation assistance to help make PCS moves as smooth as possible.
 Resources include:

 Relocation assessment and referral is offered to help families prepare and adjust before, during and after the relocation process.
-Call the Travis Air Force Base Airman and Family Readiness Center at 707-424-2486 for more information.
+Call the Travis Air Force Base Military and Family Readiness Center at 707-424-2486 for more information.

 The Child Care for PCS Program is intended to help relieve some of the stress felt by Air Force families in the process of a permanent change of station move.
 The Air Force Aid Society will pay for 20 hours of child care per child in Air Force-certified family child care homes on base.
 Families with PCS orders can receive a Child Care for PCS certificate at the base from which they are departing or at their new base.
 Certificates, which must be used at the base at which they are issued, are good for 60 days before the family's departure from their base and/or within 60 days of arriving at the new base.